 How we feel about our financial situations has much to do with the sense of control we feel in regard to our money.
 If our money is tied up and/or if nearly all of the paycheck goes to paying bills, we won’t feel rich no matter how much money we have or earn.

 Liquidity is a form of wealth.
 It’s having the ability, but not the obligation, to spend or to save and invest what we do have.
-If we have liquidity, we’re more likely to actually feel rich, even if we don’t have a lot of money.
-Spending less than you earn, having at least a small pile of cash, and being debt free are all it takes to get there.
+If you have liquidity, you’re more likely to actually feel rich, even if you don’t have a lot of money.
+Spending less than you earn, having at least a small pile of cash, and being debt-free are all it takes to get there.

 4) A debt-free position

 You can be debt-free at just about any income level, but you have to decide that you hate debt more than you love the possessions it will buy.
 That may mean driving a $2,000 car, rather than a $20,000 one, or buying your clothing at thrift shops rather than the mall.
 Yes, on the outside you may look “poor”, but your finances won’t be dominated by debt, and that’s most definitely a form of wealth.
 And an absence of debt will help bring about nearly every other form of wealth we’re discussing here.

 This is one of the most overlooked forms of wealth in the modern world, but it’s quickly being degraded by the rapid pace of life.
 Strong social connections can give us a sense of belonging – that feeling of validation that we might otherwise look to career and money to find.